KaliedaRik/Scrawl-canvas/README.txt

 3 dimensions using CSS 3d transforms – where supported by the browser.

-Other DOM elements – including SVG images – can be included in Scrawl stacks, and manipulated via Scrawl.js functionality.
+Other DOM elements – including SVG images – can be included in Scrawl stacks, and manipulated via Scrawl-canvas functionality.

-Canvases and elements in a Scrawl.js stack (including other stacks) can be moved and scaled very easily.
+Canvases and elements in a Scrawl-canvas stack (including other stacks) can be moved and scaled very easily.
 DOM elements can be pivoted to each other and to canvas cells and entitys - and vice-versa.